eclipse-che/che-dashboard/README.md

 }
 ```

 Field `"header.warning"` allows you to display a message at the top of the dashboard.
-You can use HTML to configure the field but only a tags and href, target properties are accepted.
+You can use HTML to configure the field but only the '\<a>' tag and 'href', 'target' properties are accepted.
 It's undefined by default.

 Example: